Remember that one time Facebook announced (on Facebook, of course) that Facebook is bad for mental health?

 But, there are some things you should know…

-Groups on Facebook are still groups of people, and groups of people can sometimes cause A LOT of drama.
+These groups, although virtual, are still groups of people, and groups of people can sometimes cause A LOT of drama.

 Specifically within the health related and chronic illness groups, there can be some very heated debates and really depressing stories.

 Some people get into battles of proving who’s sicker.
 Sometimes there are lurking “trolls” who are literally just there to stir things up on controversial topics (they are usually banned from the group after a few times).